-The results of the survey take on the form of a four-letter binary code, each representing a so-called psychological function - each stating a preferred mode out of two options for each variable, leaving a total of 16 combinations.
+The results of the survey take on the form of a four-letter binary code, each representing a psychological dichotomy - each stating a preferred mode out of two options for each variable, leaving a total of 16 possible combinations.
 While this may seem a little course, the implications are quite rich.
 You can find all kinds of examples of output profiles all over the internet, plus libraries filled with books on the subject.

 Anyway, what do my letters, ENTP, represent?

 I am an inventor, who often likes to create data systems such as elaborate spreadsheets and mathematical methods for managing them.
 In doing so, I strive to improve things within my systems.
 You may like design, but I see it as a means to an end.

 I am an entrepreneur.
 And, like any cartoon scientist of this type, I care about success.
 If my interest is captured, I can solve or create anything and give

 quick and diverse answers to any question.
 With practice, I could be a competent philosopher,

 rock star, diplomat,

 weather channel personality, stand up comic , detective, scientist or even a master criminal, if I were so inclined.

 You could say my special talent is vision beyond the obvious.
 Or hyper penetration of plain facts, explicit acumen, even wisdom outside of public knowledge.
 Typical cartoon scientist features.

 Another good career for Meyers Briggs ENTP types is weather forecasting,